sabob/kudu/README.md

 options = {
-    prevCtrl     : // previous controller which is being removed newCtrl     : // new controller being added isMainCtrl  : // (experimental) true if the new controller replaces the main view eg the target
+    prevCtrl     : // previous controller which is being removed newCtrl     : // new controller being added isMainCtrl  : // (experimental) true if the new controller replaces the main view eg.
+                  // the target
                   // specified in kudu initialization is replaced.
 If false
-                  // it means the new controller is a sub view on another controller ctrlOptions : // all the options used for the new controller eventName   : // name of the event which fired error       : // optionally specifies the error (an array of error messages) which led to the event being triggered }
+                  // it means the new controller is a sub view on another controller ctrlOptions : // all the options used for the new controller eventName   : // name of the event which fired error       : // optionally specifies the error (an array of error messages)
+                  // which led to the event being triggered }
 ```